hoangdo94/meteor-scrape/README.md

+# A clone of anonyfox:scrape for fitting my own needs

 # Scraping Web Stuff with Meteor

 This package adds some sophisticated scraping utilities to your meteor app.
 You can request ordinary